 An introduction to the accounting cycle in a computerized environment.
 QuickBooks course includes setting up a new company and chart of accounts; recording transactions with customers, vendors and employees; managing lists; generating and customizing reports; changing forms, and creating letters.
 Also includes budgeting, tracking Texas use tax, handling credit card income and expenses, exporting/importing files, working with payroll, and troubleshooting.
 Suggested prerequisites: familiarity with the PC, and ACNT 1002 Accounting course, or working knowledge of accounting.

 Focus on fundamental accounting concepts and their application in transaction analysis.
-Prepare and financial statements for business, proprietorships, partnerships, and corporations.
+Prepare financial statements for businesses, proprietorships, partnerships, and corporations.
 Covers the use of special journals, accounting for cash, receivables, payables, long-life assets, inventories, and payroll.
 Includes basic financial statement analysis techniques and various tax forms required by state and federal agencies.
-Required Book: Included – Accounting, digital book available through Blackboard.
-Suggested Prerequisites: Familiarity with the PC or Fundamentals of PC use course.
+Required textbook (included): Accounting e-book available through Blackboard.
+Suggested prerequisites: familiarity with the PC or Fundamentals of PC Use course.